 Need help tracking your company’s cash flow?
 We have a free downloadable cash flow template you can use to get started now.

-Managing the documents above can quickly get overwhelming if you’re trying to manage your accounts manually.
+Managing the documents above can quickly get overwhelming.
 Thankfully, there are several great accounting software options available that will take the guesswork out of your bookkeeping and generate these accounting documents automatically.

 Considered the gold standard of accounting software by most professional small business accountants, QuickBooks has all the bells and whistles any small business—from restaurants to retail, consultants, and more—could ever need.

 If you plan to eventually grow a medium to large business with multiple income sources, QuickBooks is your best bet for maximum functionality.
-But if you’re keeping it small and are mildly tech-phobic, you might want to consider a simpler option.
+They offer basic plan options for small businesses as well.

 Does just the idea of accounting software make you hyperventilate?
 If so, Freshbooks might be the best option for your needs.
 It has an approachable look and feel, with all the features most small businesses need without additional confusing add-ons.